What are bed bugs?

 - Regularly steam clean upholstery, curtains, carpets, etc.

 - Use protective encasement on mattresses and box springs.

 - Wash and dry all linens, bedding, and clothing on high heat to kill off any bed bug activity.

 For comprehensive bed bug detection and elimination services, look no further than the experts at Pacific Pest Management.
-Our bed bug control solutions give you guaranteed results, giving you the peace of mind of a bed-bug-free property.
+Our bed bug control solutions in San Mateo give you guaranteed results, giving you the peace of mind of a bed-bug-free property.